intley/Logs-Analysis_News/README.md

 LIMIT 3;
 ```

-2. This view was created to compute the most popular authors of all time based on the number of views for the articles written by them:
+2. This View was created to compute the most popular authors of all time based on the number of views for the articles written by them:
 ```
 CREATE VIEW top_authors AS
 SELECT au.name AS name, count(*) AS views